revathskumar/blog.revathskumar.com/_posts/2014-08-07-rails-setup-dev-tld.md

 layout: post
 title: "Rails : Setup .dev TLD"
 excerpt: "Rails : Setup .dev TLD"
-date: 2014-08-04 00:00:00 IST
+date: 2014-08-07 00:00:00 IST
-updated: 2014-08-04 00:00:00 IST
+updated: 2014-08-07 00:00:00 IST
 categories: rails
 tags: rails
 ---

 While I was working with PHP, I used to setup *.dev* domain with [Apache VirtualHost](http://www.phprepo.in/2011/09/adding-virtual-host-in-apache-on-ubuntu/) for my development.
-But after I moved to Ruby on Rails, I never used it since Rails were not using apache and port other than 80.
+But after I moved to Ruby on Rails, I never used it since Rails were not using apache server and port 80.

 In the begining I tried to set domain with `/etc/hosts`, but I came to know that hosts file won't accept PORT.
-They only map IP.
+They only map IP address.
 But now I managed to find a way to setup *.dev* domain for rails development.

-You can either setup this manually or you can skip manual setup and directly [use invoker](#invoker) gem.
+You can either setup this manually or [use invoker](#invoker) gem.

 <div id="manual"></div>
 ## 1. Manual Setup

-To setup *.dev* domain, the prerequisites are [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and [rinetd](http://www.boutell.com/rinetd/). **dnsmasq** is a lightweight DNS server, which can be configured in a variety of convenient ways. **rinetd** is a internet redirection server rinetd redirects TCP connections from one IP address and port to another
+To setup *.dev* domain, the prerequisites are [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and [rinetd](http://www.boutell.com/rinetd/). **dnsmasq** is a DNS subsystem provides a local DNS server for the network, with forwarding of all query types to upstream recursive DNS servers and cacheing of common record types. **rinetd** is a internet redirection server rinetd redirects TCP connections from one IP address and port to another

 ### Installation